restarone/comfortable-mexican-sofa-docs/Helper-and-partial-tags.md

     <%= method_name('x', 'y', 'z') %>

-If you don't have that helper available an exception will be thrown.
+If you don't have that helper available an exception will be raised.

 ### Partial Tags